doughuang168/spring-luhn-docker/README.md

   "result": "1"
 }

-## Angular Directive Demo
+## Angular  Demo
 To see the dynamic nature of WebService being used.
-I implement a simple AngularJS directive as the WebService consumer.
+I implement a simple AngularJS controller as the WebService consumer.

 You can see the demo at  [AWS](http://ec2-54-213-146-147.us-west-2.compute.amazonaws.com:8000/)

+## Security
+API Key is required to access Luhn API Service.
+The default key value is "secretkey168".
+The key value can be changed by using java command line argument,  secretkey168, or docker run command line switch "-e luhn_api_key=newKeyValue"

 ## Local Build
 Download complete source thru Github: